-- Notes: 1.
-HOLD# signal shares Pin 7 with DQ3.
-When using single and dual I/O commands on these parts, DQ3 must be driven HIGH by the host or an external pull-up resistor must be placed on the PCB to avoid allowing the HOLD# input to float. - 2.
-On the underside of the W-PDFN package, there is an exposed central pad that is pulled internally to V{SS} .
-It can be left floating or can be connected to V{SS} .
+- 1. RESET# or HOLD# signals can share Pin 7 with DQ3, depending on the selected device (see Part Numbering Ordering Information).
+When using single and dual I/O commands on these parts, DQ3 must be driven high by the host, or an external pull-up resistor must be placed on the PCB, in order to avoid allowing the HOLD# or RESET# input to float. - 2.
+On the underside of the W-PDFN package, there is an exposed central pad that is pulled internally to $V{SS}$ .
+It can be left floating or can be connected to $V{SS}$ .
 It must not be connected to any other voltage or signal line on the PCB. - 3.
 MT25QXXXXXX8EXX-XXXX is not available on 8 pin package.